Our last day is Friday 19th December for the Christmas break, and we will be back in the office on 5th January 2026!

 Icotherm roofs work with virtually any conservatory style, from Victorian to lean-to, and come with a range of finishing options.
 You can choose roof tiles that look like traditional slate or opt for modern shingles in a range of colours, including black, grey, brown, and red.

-Icotherm offers four different roof styles, each designed to meet specific needs:
+Icotherm offers four different roof styles, including a new conservatory roof, each designed to meet specific needs:

 Thanks to their pre-made sections, most installations only take a few days to complete.